ngagesdk/ngage-toolchain/README.md

 e.g. `C:/ngage-toolchain`.

 Once you are done, open the `setup` directory in Visual Studio and wait until the CMake solution has finished generating.
-Then build the project so that the necessary dependencies are downloaded and installed.
+That's it.

 ### Important